 resources are stored in

-v1 version and that cert-manger CRDs do not
+v1 version and that cert-manager CRDs do not

 reference the deprecated APIs before you upgrade to

 This is explained in more detail in the Upgrading existing cert-manager resources page.

 ℹ️ This no longer applies as it was fixed in

 informational purposes.
 If you haven't upgraded cert-manager to

 release, we recommend upgrading straight to the latest version, skipping